stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 	JavaScript is about creating and destroying objects

 JS is a **prototype-based** OO language.
 It is **not a classed based** like Python is.
-The main purpose of class based and prototype based languages are to full fill a niche in the lOO ethos **by sharing code and avoiding redundancy**
+The main purpose of class based and prototype based languages are to full fill a niche in the OO ethos **by sharing code and avoiding redundancy.**

-In a class-based languages the programmer creates a blue-print( the class )and then objects are derived from this *schematic*
+In a class-based languages the programmer creates a blue-print( the class )and then objects are derived from this *schematic.*

 Like in a class paradigm, this technique avoids repeating code and it saves memory. **In a prototype language, the programmer creates an object and allows it to become a prototype** for the creation of other objects.
 In theory this allows objects to be linked together in a *hierarchical* manner.
 The code can reused forming a protoypical chain.